Tomaras of Gwalior: Virama

 Uddharana was succeeded by Virama-deva (r. c.
 1402-1423).
-At the time of his ascension, Mallu Iqbal Khan, the minister of Nasir-ud-Din Mahmud Shah Tughluq, decided to revive the Delhi Sultanate's prestige by subjugating the chiefs who had declared independence.
+At the time of his ascension, Mallu Iqbal Khan, the minister of Nasir-ud-Din Mahmud Shah Tughlaq, decided to revive the Delhi Sultanate's prestige by subjugating the chiefs who had declared independence.
 In 1402, he besieged the Gwalior fort; although he was unable to conquer the fort, he ransacked the surrounding areas.
 Next year, he launched another attack on the fort.
 According to Badauni, he was able to capture the fort.
 However, historian Kishori Saran Lal believes this to be inaccurate, as historical evidence suggests that the fort remained under Tomara rule in the later years.

 Sometime later, Virama joined an alliance against Iqbal Khan: his allies included the Etawah ruler Rai Sumer and Rai Jalbahar.
 When Iqbal Khan marched against them in 1404, the allies took shelter in Etawah, and made peace with Iqbal Khan after a 4-month long siege.

 The reign of Virama saw the rise of Jain scholars in Gwalior.
 Virama's minister Kusharaja encouraged the Kayastha poet Padmanabha to write Yashodhara Charita.
 Kusharaja also commissioned a temple of Chandraprabha in Gwalior; this temple was replaced by the tomb of the Muslim saint Muhammad Ghaus during the Mughal period.
 The Jain scholar Nayachandra states that he was inspired to compose Hammira Mahakavya as a challenge, when Virama's courtiers declared that no contemporary poet could compose a poem comparable with the ones written by the ancient poets.
 Based on this statement, Phyllis Granoff theorizes that the poem was written at the Tomara court, around 1420 CE.